-This management plan articulates the vision for the improvement and management of Sir Joseph Hood Memorial Playing Field and provides detailed objectives and action plans for a 5 year period, reviewded and updated on an annual basis.
+This management plan sets out the vision for the improvement and management of Sir Joseph Hood Memorial Playing Field and provides detailed objectives and action plans to direct Merton Council to achieve this vision over the next 10 years.
 The objectives of the management plan are aligned to the criteria for the Green Flag Award.